ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 Servo cables can be connected to any output of the autopilot, but using the default channels 1-4 listed below is recommended.
-Set the SERVOn_FUNCTIONS to the appropriate values.
+Set the SERVOn_FUNCTION to the appropriate values.

+You can do this by setting the  parameter directly using Ground Station software such as Mission Planner or QGroundControl using either the full parameter lists or setup tab for outputs.
+In Mission Planner you can do this on the SETUP -> Mandatory Hardware -> Servo Output page.
+Each channel has a dropdown which can be used to select the function of the channel.

 .. raw:: html